MaterialFoundry/MaterialDeck/docs/index.md

 Material Deck requires a [Patreon](https://www.patreon.com/materialfoundry) subscription at the 'Material Apprentice' tier or higher, after which you can [link you Patreon account](./gettingStarted/installation.md#linking-a-patreon-account) to get access to the module through Foundry's built-in module browser.

-!!! tip "Apple In-App Subscriptions"
+!!! tip "Apple In-App Purchases"
     Apple requires a 30% app store fee for any purchases made through app store apps, which includes subscriptions like on Patreon.
 In reality, this means a price increase of around 43% (see [here](https://support.patreon.com/hc/en-us/articles/27991664769677-How-iOS-in-app-purchases-work-on-Patreon) for more info).
 Unless you want to sponsor Apple, I highly suggest not using the Patreon app to subscribe.
 Use a browser or non-iOS device instead.

 ## Feature Highlights